"E just dey enjoy": Wizkid's dad-in-law hangs out with him and Damian Marley

 Nigerian singer Ayodeji Balogun, aka Wizkid, and his baby mama Jada Pollock's father had fans gushing online.

-The Afroebats sensation was seen in a close-door discussion with Jamaican superstar Damian Marley, the youngest son of legendary reggae musician Bob Marley.
+The Afrobeats sensation was seen in a close-door discussion with Jamaican superstar Damian Marley, the youngest son of legendary reggae musician Bob Marley.

-Following that, Jada Pollock's father, Lenox Caprice, was spotted in the background, and netizens couldn't get over the perceived friendship Wizkid shared with the older man.
+Following that, Jada Pollock's father, Lenox Caprice, was spotted in the background, and netizens couldn't get over the perceived friendship Wizkid shares with the older man.

 Watch the video below: